 Personal Inconvenience of Neutering

-Pet overpopulation is a huge problem in the United States and many countries around the world—you might not want to contribute to the problem of unwanted puppies and kittens simply due to lack of time, interest, or funding.
+Pet overpopulation is a huge problem in the United States and many countries around the world—you might not want to contribute to the problem of unwanted puppies simply due to lack of time, interest, or funding.
 Speak with your veterinarian if you have financial concerns, there are many free neutering clinics offered throughout the U.S.

 Pet Recovery Time

 Most people are surprised at how quickly their pets recover from surgery (certainly much sooner than their human counterparts).
-Most pets are up and alert shortly after surgery, and for neuter patients, most are back to their "normal" self by the next day.
+Most pets are up and alert shortly after surgery, and for neuter patients, most are back to their normal self by the next day.
 It is very important to restrict activity in those pets who are very active and to control excessive licking of the surgical site.
 Most vets will suggest getting a cone, or Elizabethan collar, for your dog.
 Commonly called the "cone of shame," the cone plays an important role in the healing process.